silx-kit/silx/doc/source/sample_code/index.rst

        .. note:: This module has a dependency on the `h5py <http://www.h5py.org/>`_ library, which is not a mandatory dependency for `silx`.
 You might need to install it if you don't already have it.
+   * - :download:`fileDialog.py <../../../examples/fileDialog.py>`
+     - .. image:: img/fileDialog.png
+         :height: 150px
+         :align: center
+     - Example for the use of the ImageFileDialog.
    * - :download:`icons.py <../../../examples/icons.py>`
      - .. image:: img/icons.png
          :height: 150px